lukemorales/funkcia/docs/data-types/option/error-propagation.md

 #### createUse

-Returns a function that evaluates a generator when called with the declared arguments, early returning when an `Option.None` is propagated or returning the `Option` returned by the generator.&#x20;
+Returns a function that evaluates a generator when called with the declared arguments, early returning when an `Option.None` is propagated or returning the `Option` returned by the generator.

 * Each `yield*` automatically unwraps the `Option` value or propagates `None`.
 * If any operation returns `Option.None`, the entire generator exits early.